oven-sh/bun/README.md

 This lets you transpile JavaScript, TypeScript, TSX, and JSX using Bun's transpiler.
 It does not resolve modules.

-It is synchronous and runs in the same thread as your other JavaScript code.
+It is synchronous and runs in the same thread as other JavaScript code.

 ```js
 const transpiler = new Bun.Transpiler({ loader: "jsx" });